 Beneficial and Preferred Foods for Metastatic Breast Cancer

-There are many foods that are associated with improving outcomes for breast cancer patients.
+There are many foods and supplements that are associated with improving outcomes for metastatic breast cancer patients.
 A meta-analysis of multiple prospective studies and RCTs recently published by researchers from Institut Curie in France has reported that a low-fat diet was associated with better survival.
 Also, a diet that was rich in phytoestrogens from fruits and vegetables, reduced the risk of cancer recurrence.
 And, a healthy diet with plant based foods was associated with improvement in overall survival and risk of death.
 (Maumy L et al, Bull Cancer, 2020)

 A study published earlier this year tested the impact of ketogenic diet/nutrition on survival of breast cancer patients.
 They found that a ketogenic diet along with ongoing chemotherapy treatments improved the overall survival with no substantial side-effects in the patients.
 (Khodabakhshi A, Nutr.
 Cancer, 2020) A ketogenic diet is an extreme low-carbohydrate diet that aims to promote the metabolism of fats into ketone bodies (rather than carbohydrates into glucose) to provide the main source of energy for the body.
 Normal cells in our body can transition to using ketone bodies for energy, but cancer cells cannot effectively use ketone bodies for energy due to an abnormal tumor metabolism.
 This makes the tumor cells more vulnerable and in addition, the ketone bodies reduce tumor angiogenesis and inflammation while enhancing tumor cell death.
 (Wallace TC et al, J. of Amer.
 Coll. of Nutr., 2019)